 Evidence of your intoxication level may include Field Sobriety Tests, alcohol breath test, blood alcohol test, witness accounts, your own statements and police observations.

 (2) whether there was a car accident which caused property damage or personal injury; and

-In general, property damage is much less difficult to resolve than passenger or victim injury.
-The less serious the injury, the better for obvious reasons; but we have seen victims be helpful to our defense, so every case is unique.
-Oregon law limits the options you have to resolve a first-time DUII in this scenario, but an experienced attorney can often help resolve a DUII of this type with reduced consequences and penalties.
+In general, property damage is much less difficult to resolve than passenger or defendant injury.
+The less serious the injury, the better for obvious reasons; but we have seen defendants be helpful to our defense, so every case is unique.
+Oregon law limits the options you have to resolve a first-time DUII in this scenario, but an experienced Portland DUI defense attorney can often help resolve a DUII of this type with reduced consequences and penalties.

-(3) whether your driver license was valid at the time of arrest or you are a commercial driver license carrier.
+(3) whether your driver’s license was valid at the time of arrest or you are a commercial driver’s license carrier.